MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 The CU over time chart displays the following elements:

 * **Background %** - Blue columns represent the percent of CU consumption used during background operations in a 30 second period.
-This column refers to operations that are performed in non-preview workloads.
+This column refers to billable operations.
     [*Background*](/power-bi/enterprise/service-premium-interactive-background-operations#background-operations) operations cover backend processes that are not directly triggered by users, such as data refreshes.

 * **Interactive %** - Red columns represent the percent of CU consumption used during interactive operations in a 30 second period.
-This column refers to operations that are performed in non-preview workloads.
+This column refers to billable operations.

     [*Interactive*](/power-bi/enterprise/service-premium-interactive-background-operations#interactive-operations) operations cover a wide range of resources triggered by users.
 These operations are associated with interactive page loads.

 * **Background Preview %** - Baby blue columns represent the percent of CU consumption used during preview workloads background operations in a 30 second period.
+During public preview, this refers to operations in workloads that are not billable.

 * **Interactive Preview %** - Green columns represent the percent of CU consumption used during preview workloads interactive operations in a 30 second period.
 This column refers to operations that are performed in non-preview workloads.
+During public preview, this refers to operations in workloads that are not billable.

 * **Autoscale CU % Limit** - An orange dotted line that shows the percent of CU consumption for autoscaled capacities.
 The line represents timepoints where the capacity is overloaded.